tikv/website/content/blog/monthly-may-2020.md

 ## Notable PRs

-*   [@Little-Wallace](https://github.com/Little-Wallace) supported batching multiple write requests into an entry in [#6683](https://github.com/tikv/tikv/pull/6683).
+*   [@Little-Wallace](https://github.com/Little-Wallace) created [#6683](https://github.com/tikv/tikv/pull/6683) to support batching multiple write requests into an entry.
-*   [@nrc](https://github.com/nrc) enabled TiKV to split a region automatically if it contains many locks in [#7676](https://github.com/tikv/tikv/pull/7676), which can improve the performance of the large transaction if it continues writing to a single region.
+*   [@nrc](https://github.com/nrc) opened [#7676](https://github.com/tikv/tikv/pull/7676) to enable TiKV to split a region automatically if it contains many locks, which can improve the performance of the large transaction if it continues writing to a single region.
 *   [@hicqu](https://github.com/hicqu) found that index-read requests can be out-of-order during configuration change, and fixed it in [#363](https://github.com/tikv/raft-rs/pull/363).

 ## Notable issues